Methodology

 Every Rogue Gunfighter review ends with a Gear Score between 0 and 100.
 This page documents how that score is calculated, how we report NIJ armor ratings, and how we measure weight.
 We revise this page when the methodology changes.

-The Gear Score formula
+Gear Score components

-- Value — 20 points.
+- Value — 20%.
 Current street price (not MSRP) against feature parity.
-A $200 carrier with $300 features earns full marks; a $400 carrier with $200 features does not.
+A $200 carrier with $300 features scores well here; a $400 carrier with $200 features does not.

 How we test